gimlet-io/gimlet-documentation/src/pages/blog/the-platform-engineering-map.md

 "Automate your deployment workflow with DevSpace and develop software directly inside Kubernetes. "

 It is a "inner-loop" tool that helps developers to stay in the flow.
-Code changes are reflected live on the cloud as soon as develoeprs hit save.
+Code changes are reflected live on the cloud as soon as developers hit save.

 #### Lagoon.sh